 R. Swamy Venuturupalli, MD, FACR

-Dr. Venuturupalli is highly regarded by his colleagues and patients for his outstanding level of service, dedication to patients and advanced treatment options that result from his medical research and efforts to increase awareness of illnesses related to inflammation and autoimmune disorders and diseases.
+Dr. Venuturupalli is highly regarded by his colleagues and patients for his outstanding level of service, dedication to patients, and advanced treatment options that result from his medical research.
+He has been recognized for his efforts to increase awareness of illnesses related to inflammation and autoimmune disorders, and has been on the LA Magazine’s Super Doctors list for over 10 years in a row.
 He has served as the past secretary, treasurer and president of the Southern California Rheumatology Society, and as Clinical Chief of the Division of Rheumatology at Cedars-Sinai Medical Center.
-He is the founder of the Attune Health Foundation and is actively engaged with the Arthritis Foundation and Lupus LA in their efforts to find a cure for rheumatologic diseases.
+He is the founder of the Attune Health Foundation and is actively engaged with the Arthritis Foundation and Lupus LA in their efforts to find a cure for rheumatological diseases.

 He is married with two children and resides in Los Angeles.
 He enjoys listening to music, hiking, and playing soccer in his spare time.